Elephly/aether-drive/README.md

 # aether-drive
-Cloud storage synchronization that remains weightless on the client machine.
+Cloud storage synchronization that maintains a weightless client-side.